This homemade slime with water beads and googly eyes is a great sensory experience and a fun activity for Halloween!

 Note: If you have any trouble making your slime, check out this fab post from Fun at Home with Kids: How to Fix Slime Fails!

 I made two batches of slime, one neon green and one orange.
 I stored them in resealable bags until I was ready to use them.

 To dye the water beads I used ready-hydrated clear beads, but you could either buy ready-colored water beads or ones that you have to hydrate.
 Please see Discovering Water Beads for more on these fun little bubbles!
 I wanted to make the beads purple and black to complete the standard Halloween color set, and to do this I placed some beads in a resealable bag and added a tiny bit of icing gel coloring.
 Regular food dye or even liquid watercolors would work too.

 Just before we were ready to play, I put the slime into a baking dish and added some googly eyes.
 I carefully spooned in the water beads.
 The purple ones didn’t look as vibrantly purple as I’d hoped, and luckily I had anticipated that some of the colour would leak out!

 I folded over the slime a couple of times to incorporate the eyes and beads.
 Within seconds the two colours had mixed together make one giant lump of slime!

 Then it was time to play!
 F was very intrigued by it but the first thing he asked for was a spoon!
-He really wasn’t keen on touching it – but luckily my mother was around to show him the joys of this stretchy slime!
+He really wasn’t keen on touching it – but he’ll get there!